 At a recent Senate inquiry hearing, the CEO of the Australian Energy Market Operator, Daniel Westerman, was asked if he could guarantee that prices would be lower under its Integrated System Plan (ISP).
 Unsurprisingly he declined to do so.
 Rather, he explained to the senators that the ISP, an integration of generation, transmission, and storage, provides the lowest-cost pathway to net zero.

-Financial analysis published by Grattan Institute in 2021 showed that Australia can move to 70 per cent renewables across the National Energy Market with little risk to reliability or affordability.
+Financial analysis published by Grattan Institute in 2021 showed that Australia can move to 70 per cent renewables across the National Electricity Market with little risk to reliability or affordability.
 Achieving 90 per cent renewables will be more expensive but will slash emissions at a relatively low cost.
 Big price reductions are unlikely, but neither are big price increases.

 The question is not whether we make the journey to net zero, but whether we do it well or badly.
 Lowest cost will lead to lowest prices, provided the market is well-regulated and competitive.